Apple of Discord

 The manzana de la discordia (the turret on the left belongs to the Casa Lleó Morera; the building with the stepped triangular peak is the Casa Amatller; and the curved façade to its right is the Casa Batlló).

-In Greek mythology, the Apple of Discord was a golden apple dropped by Eris, the goddess of strife, at the wedding of Peleus and Thetis.
+In Greek mythology, the Apple of Discord was a golden apple thrown by Eris, the goddess of strife, at the wedding of Peleus and Thetis.
+She was not invited to the wedding and threw it out of anger to ruin the gathering (after showing up uninvited).
 It sparked a vanity-fueled dispute among Hera, Athena, and Aphrodite that led to the Judgement of Paris and ultimately the Trojan War.

 In common parlance, the "apple of discord" is the core, kernel, or crux of an argument, or a small matter that could lead to a bigger dispute.

 Derivative uses

 In the Eixample district of Barcelona, there is a block nicknamed in Spanish La manzana de la discordia (Illa de la Discòrdia).
 The reason for this usage is that the word manzana means both "apple" and "city block" in Spanish.
 It was so named ("block of discord") because it features four different interpretations of Modernisme architecture: Antoni Gaudí's Casa Batlló, Lluís Domènech i Montaner's Casa Lleó Morera, Josep Puig i Cadafalch's Casa Amatller, and Enric Sagnier's Casa Mulleras.